Channel A (TV channel): 1963–1980: Dong-A Broadcasting Station (radio)

-Dong-A Broadcasting System (DBS, Hangul: 동아방송) was established on April 25, 1963.
+Dong-A Broadcasting System (DBS, 동아방송) was established on April 25, 1963.

 DBS' first ever radio drama show and South Korea's first docudrama, Yeomyeong 80 Years, aired every night (between 22:15 and 22:35).
 Since broadcasters at the time were only airing melodramas and soap operas, Yeomyeong 80 Years was a radical debut of a new drama genre in South Korean radio history.
 It stopped airing in 1964 and during the same year, the show was made into a six-book novel series and received the Hankook Ilbo Publishing Award.
-Delightful Livingroom, DBS' oldest radio show, was a talk show where different guests visited the set ("livingroom") and talk about different topics in humorous, sarcastic, and satirical manner.
+Delightful Livingroom, DBS' oldest radio show, was a talk show where different guests visited the set ("livingroom") and talk about different topics in a humorous, sarcastic, and satirical manner.
 This show is also considered as South Korea's first talk show on neither TV or radio.

 DBS' music programme, Top Tune Show was the harbinger of radio Disc Jockey genre in South Korea.
 Other stations' music shows at the time were employing professional announcers as their presenters and the producers of the show would do the audio mixing separately.
 However, Top Tune Show first employed an integrated system where a single music-knowledgeable producer do everything from mixing, presenting to adding commentaries.
 Following Top Tune Show's popularity, similar music-genre programmes such as 'Dial at 3pm' and 'Dial at 0 hour' debuted.
 In these programmes, there was a common segment called the 'Request Corner.'
 In this segment, listeners will call in to request their desired song to be played live and this was possible due to DBS retaining a comparably large music library with more than 2000 world music records.